UchihaSimar/Design_Patterns/README.md

 ### 1. Creational Design Patterns
     This design pattern relates to the fact how objects are created in memory.
 ### 2. Structural Design Patterns
+    This design pattern relates to the fact on how to assemble objects and create larger structures.
 ### 3. Behavioral Design Patterns